PropFuel Naming Conventions

 Sometimes you'll want to test a workflow or experiment with a campaign setup before going live.
 Creating a test version is a great idea—just make sure it's labeled clearly.

-Use “ZZZ test” at the beginning of the campaign name so you can easily find (and later archive) it.
+Recommendation: Use "ZZZ test" at the beginning of the campaign name so you can easily find (and later archive) it.

-ZZZ test – 2025 Renewal Campaign Workflows
+Example: ZZZ test – 2025 Renewal Campaign Workflows

 This keeps test campaigns separate from active ones.